 At around this time, in order to overcome trade tariffs, Lines Bros.
 Ltd. were expanding toy production overseas and Tri-ang Railways was soon being made in South Africa, Australia and New Zealand; in each case for local markets but creating interesting variations for future collectors.

-What's your 'Rovex' worth?
-Here are some recently sold items (USA):
+What's your Rovex worth in 2021?
+Here are some recently sold items.